PandaRyshan/pages.duckduck.io/_posts/2022-11-13-install-archlinux-on-wsl.md

    LxRunOffline i -n <distro-name> -f <archlinux-bootstrap.tar.gz> -d <install_DIR> -r root.x86_64
    ```

-   maybe need to upgrade the new distro to wsl2:
+   you may need to upgrade the new distro to wsl2:

    ```shell
    wsl.exe --set-version <distro name> 2